21

 • 9

 $\begingroup$ We’re in substantial agreement.
 I occasionally correct typos and obviously unintentional minor mathematical errors in answers or improve formatting if the user is new, but in general I prefer to leave comments and very much prefer to have comments left for me.
 I don’t generally correct misspellings, save of names and techical terminology that might be subjects of searches, or grammar and usage, because I’d be doing nothing else.
-(E.g., it’s anyway, not anyways. :-)) I very occasionally correct foreignisms that are genuinely hard to understand. $\endgroup$ Mar 26, 2015 at 5:19
+(E.g., it’s anyway, not anyways. :-)) I very occasionally correct foreignisms that are genuinely hard to understand. $\endgroup$ Commented Mar 26, 2015 at 5:19

 • $\begingroup$ I too use occasional edits of answers to fix typos.
 I think I've twice edited answers of people with substantially more reputation than me - normally I leave a comment as courtesy and hope that the answer will be edited and the comment can be deleted.
 My two occasions involved very obvious typos (one was the letter for an index in a sum) where the intended answer was mathematically correct, but the typo might actually be misleading if someone was reading quickly.
-Just today I left a comment on a very good answer which had a mistake and OP corrected - result - and OP gets the credit. $\endgroup$ Apr 4, 2015 at 21:33
+Just today I left a comment on a very good answer which had a mistake and OP corrected - result - and OP gets the credit. $\endgroup$ Commented Apr 4, 2015 at 21:33

 5